 This week we took a look at the street photography, also sometimes called candid photography.
 As photographers say, street photography is very challenging, but also rewarding type of photography.
 It’s not so easy to shoot people in their everyday life, it requires a lot of patience.
 Is it true?

-In this article, you will find an answers about street photography from a pro street photographer Luc Kordas.
+In this article, you will find an answer about street photography from a pro-street photographer Luc Kordas.
 Luc started photographing 10 years ago.
 His images of New York’s streets and subways have won awards and were exhibited in the United States and Europe.
-They also were published in The Guardian, Huffington Post and other famous magazines.
+They were also published in The Guardian, Huffington Post and other famous magazines.

 What attracted you to photography and how did this journey started?

 My first contact with top quality photography was through National Geographic magazines that my father had subscription of when I was in high school.

 My first photos were taken on a point and shoot camera, one of the very first digital models, while traveling through Europe when I was about 20 years old.